Skip to Content

 Fighting For Pregnancy Discrimination Victims Throughout New Jersey

 In many cases, workers are affected by their pregnancies.
-They may need to avoid certain hazardous work, take more frequent water breaks, or take more trips to their obstetrician.
+They may need to avoid certain hazardous work, take more frequent water breaks, or make more trips to their obstetrician.
 Under both federal and New Jersey laws, employers are not permitted to engage in pregnancy discrimination or treat a woman unfavorably due to her pregnancy, childbirth, or any related medical conditions.
-If you are a woman who has experienced pregnancy-related mistreatment in your workplace, the Princeton pregnancy discrimination lawyers at Phillips & Associates, PLLC, may be able to help you.
+If you are a woman who has experienced pregnancy-related mistreatment in your workplace, the Princeton pregnancy discrimination attorneys at Phillips & Associates, PLLC, may be able to help you.

 Your Rights Against Pregnancy Discrimination in New Jersey